-The faculty apply the progression rules as set out in the General Rules.
-Refer to Rule A3.10 and A3.11 for full details.
 The Higher Certificate in Humanities is excluded from this rule.
 Students in the Higher Certificate in Humanities have to comply with programme specific requirements laid down by the UFS and communicated annually to all students in the Higher Certificate in Humanities.